Silver92/Audio-Positioning-Models-Demo/README.md

-# Spacial-Audio App
+# Spacial-Audio App For the Virtual Source Locationing

 ## Introduction

-An GUI application built with JUCE framework which calculates the dBFS of 4 surrounded speakers to simulate the virtual sound source in the room.
+This GUI application, built with the JUCE framework, calculates the dBFS levels of four surround speakers to simulate a virtual sound source in a room.
+This simple model simulates a virtual sound source in a fixed position over time, which is applicable in traditional movie theaters or virtual game scenes that require a surround sound system.

-The user can adjust the positions of the listener, speakers and supposed virtual sound source to calculate the volume outputs of the 4 speakers.
+Users can adjust the positions of the listener, speakers, and virtual sound source to calculate the output levels of the four speakers.

 <center><img src="https://github.com/Silver92/Spacial-Audio/blob/Develop/Sample%20Pictures/Screen%20Shot%202019-10-04%20at%2014.27.13.png" alt="Screen Shot 2019-11-11 at 19.08.05" align="center"/></center>